Cream Lemon

 Cream Lemon (くりいむレモン or くりぃむレモン, Kurīmu Remon) is an early hentai series.
 The first Cream Lemon OVA was released in August 1984, though Cream Lemon was not the first hentai OVA.
 The first was Lolita Anime, released earlier in February 1984.
-Patrick W. Galbraith writes that Cream Lemon was "was by far the longest running and most influential" hentai series in the 1980s and "laid the foundation for pornographic animation in Japan".
+Patrick W. Galbraith writes that Cream Lemon "was by far the longest running and most influential" hentai series in the 1980s and "laid the foundation for pornographic animation in Japan".

 Related to Cream Lemon is the Project A-ko franchise, which was meant to be the third installment of Cream Lemon but changed during production to be a mainstream film.
 The only remaining indication is the bath scene with B-ko.
 Adult entertainment company Excalibur Films dubbed, edited, and released in English five Cream Lemon OVAs as parts two and three of their three-volume Brothers Grime X-Rated Cartoons series in 1987 and 1989.
 In 1987, Brazilian distributor Everest Video licensed the series and released much of it on VHS, in uncensored form.